 There are millions of websites out there in Internetland.
 And we all know that a great many of them are “dodgy”.
 You won’t get your goods, or they will be inferior and there’s no way to return them.
 So every time we make a purchase from someone we don’t know, we’re taking a gamble.
 Here’s how to look honest and trustworthy:

 a.
 Spelling really matters.
 Maybe it shouldn’t in these days where we recognise that good spelling and grammar isn’t a sign of intelligence – and a lot of people trade in a country not native to them.
 But it does matter.
 People don’t trust websites that are full of spelling mistakes.
 Use Grammarly and get your friend to read your copy.

 b.
 Show on your homepage which payment types you accept.
 People are reassured by recognised methods of payment.

 c.
 Have an easily accessible refund policy, along with instructions for returns.

-It’s pretty well accepted that for each click customers have to make, you will lose some of them.
 Think of your steps to purchase as a funnel.
 You pop everyone in the top of the funnel and only the most determined come out at the bottom.
 Make everything as easy and visible as possible and keep the number of clicks to a minimum.
 Count the number of clicks required from visiting your site to purchase.
 Then visit some well-known sites and count the number of clicks.
 Do you have extra clicks?
 You’re making your customers work too hard.
 Try and simplify the process.